nathancarter/weblurch/doc/bugs-and-enhancements.md

 Load and save

- * Do groupers load and save correctly now, or does the fact that their src attributes refer to blobs foil that?
-If it does, find a way to convert such blob URLs into inline images (with base-64 encoding).
-Also, check how things copy and paste from the browser to other environments, such as wikis, Microsoft Word, etc.
  * Not all edits cause the document to be marked dirty.
 TinyMCE events are not firing correctly.
 [Minimal working example created.]( http://www.tinymce.com/develop/bugtracker_view.php?id=7511)